shaisachs/the-check/README.md

 Mathi nodded slowly.
 “Like how a root system isn’t organized the way people want it to be.”

 “Yes!”
 Augusta said.
 “Messy on paper, perfect in practice.”

-// todo: ugh
-“There’s a kind of wisdom in it,” Alma said.
-“A quiet one.”

-Augusta’s eyes sparkled.
-“Not instructions.
-Not predictions.
-Just... noticing.
-And offering.”

 “This sketch feels like it wants to exist,” Alma said.